SliTaz-official/slitaz-wiki/en/guides/nvidia.rst

      # make modules
      # make modules_install

-* Now make executable and install the NVIDIA driver, change to directory you installed to
+* Now make executable and install the Nvidia driver, change to directory you installed to

   .. code-block:: console